 The effective edge of any snowboard is the edge that comes in contact with the snow when turning.
-This edge is usually made of metal and it is the cutting action that it creates that allows you to turn.
+This edge is usually made of metal, and it is the cutting action that it creates that allows you to turn.

 Now that we know where the effective edge is we should ask what it is.
 The effective edge is made from steel and consists of a 1.5mm square spine with T-shaped prongs or squares protruding off it at close intervals.
 These prongs bond into the epoxy to hold the effective edge in place.
-For durability tempering hardens the steel.
+For durability, tempering hardens the steel.

 Begin by placing your snowboard in a vice and running your emery clothes up and down the base edge.
 This will remove and rust and burs in the metal.
 After getting the base clean and smooth turn the snowboard in the vice and do the same to the sides of the effective edge.

-To finish the edge you will need your diamond stone and gummy stone.
+To finish the edge, you will need your diamond stone and gummy stone.
 The diamond stone will smooth out any tiny nicks, burs or unevenness that may remain.
-Work the diamond stone with the same motion that you used when filing, 90′ angle and consistent tip to tail strokes.
+Work the diamond stone with the same motion that you used when filing, 90° angle and consistent tip to tail strokes.
 Once you have made a few passes with the diamond stone repeat the procedure with your gummy stone.
 The gummy stone mellows out the edge a little and refines it.
 An effective edge must be sharp enough to bite into ice but not so sharp that it stops instantly when biting into ice.

 The last step is to de-tune the tip and tail sections of your snowboard.
 This must be done so that your snowboard doesn’t unexpectedly bite into the surface throwing you off.
-To de-tune use the flat file to dull the edges of the effective edge about 1" from the tip and tail.
+To de-tune use the flat file to dull the edges of the effective edge about 1″ from the tip and tail.
 Use the gummy stone to smooth it out.
 This only needs to be done after grinding the edges of your snowboard, about once a year.

 Knowing how to maintain the effective edge of your snowboard will extend the life of your snowboard, keep you out of the snowboard servicing shops and help you maximize the performance of your snowboard.
-Once you get used to the procedure you will find it to be quick and easy.
+Once you get used to the procedure, you will find it to be quick and easy.
 This extra effort will pay huge dividends when you are riding down the slopes and help reduce the maintenance costs.